 This can be an especially good choice for college, kids, a guest room, or if you need to stick to a lower budget.

 The hybrid design of LinenSpa includes both tempered coils and a foam pillow top.

-By structuring the foam on top of the coils, individuals will realize pressure-relieving comfort that conforms to the body while benefiting from the support of the coil structure below.
-There is a layer of quilted memory foam and additional comfort layer above the springs.
+By structuring the foam on top of the coils, individuals should realize pressure-relieving comfort that conforms to the body while benefiting from the support of the coil structure below.
+There is a layer of quilted memory foam and an additional comfort layer above the springs.

 What stands out?
 At under $200, you can have the duality of the hybrid design that is often seen as the best of both worlds of innersprings and foam.
-The coils provide a bounce, which offers a more traditional feel that most people are familiar with, while the comfort layers provide a plusher feel.
+The coils provide a bounce and a more traditional feel that most people are familiar with, while the comfort layers provide a plusher feel.

 What to Expect with “Cheap” Options

 If your budget is close to $1,000, you have more options than you think, especially if you’re buying online.
 We’ve found that online mattress companies are often able to offer premium quality at about half the cost of brick and mortar retailers because they cut out the middleman.
-In fact, the majority of online mattress stores stock premium options at under a thousand dollars.
+In fact, many online mattress stores (see online options here) stock premium options at under a thousand dollars.

 With this budget, you’re not limited to just memory foam mattresses, either.
 For people who love memory foam, you can get a top-of-the-line bed in this price range.
 When you’re buying a foam mattress, it’s important to remember that not all foams are created equal.

 They come in varying levels of density, and higher generally performs better than lower.
 While evaluating different brands, you’ll see numbers ranging from 2.5 up to 7.0 pounds.